-For self-funded plans, it is the customer's responsibility to ensure its plan complies with Federal Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA), including any and all regulations, amendments, and regulatory guidance.
-Aetna cannot provide a self-funded Customer legal advice on the application of MHPAEA (or any other law) to its plan.
+For self-funded plans, it is the plan sponsor's responsibility to ensure its plan complies with Federal Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA), including any and all regulations, amendments, and regulatory guidance.
+Aetna cannot provide a self-funded plan sponsor legal advice on the application of MHPAEA (or any other law) to its plan.
 Where appropriate, Aetna can share its determinations concerning the scope and applicability of MHPAEA to our fully-insured plans for illustrative and informational purposes only.
-Therefore, the Customer should consult with its legal counsel to determine compliance with MHPAEA.
+Therefore, the plan sponsor should consult with its legal counsel to determine compliance with MHPAEA.